Wimmics/CovidOnTheWeb/README.md

 - `http://ns.inria.fr/covid19/graph/dbpedia-spotlight`: named entities identified by DBpedia Spotlight
 - `http://ns.inria.fr/covid19/graph/entityfishing`: named entities identified by Entity-fishing

 The example query below retrieves two articles that have been annotated with at least one common Wikidata entity.
-Further details about how named entities are represented in RDF are given in the [Data Modeling](doc/01-data-modeling.md) section.
 ```sparql
 select ?uri ?title1 ?title2
 where {